BA (Hons) Business Management with Events Management

 • Scottish and Southern Energy (SSE)

-The School of Business, Law & Social Sciences has a rich history of working with employers from a range of backgrounds at all levels of study.
-The capstone to this is the Innovation for Global Growth (IGG) event that provides a unique opportunity for you to test your employability skills with significant industry, commerce and public sector employers.
+The pinnacle of this is the Innovation for Global Growth (IGG) event, giving you the opportunity to test your skills with significant industry, commerce and public sector employers.

-Previous client organisations have included Heineken, NCR, The Eden Project, RBS, Enterprise Rent-A-Car, NHS Scotland, Social Security Scotland, Harris Tweed and Thorntons.
+Previous client organisations included Heineken, NCR, The Eden Project, RBS, Enterprise Rent-A-Car, NHS Scotland, Social Security Scotland, Harris Tweed and Thorntons Law firm.

 Male standing talking in front of a projector screen - room full of people listening